Sheer beauty of the Carpathians

 Departure from the Danube

-Before I packed a herd of goats was passing by on Saturday 24th August.
-I wanted to catch 11 am train from Orsova and make a visit to St. Ladislau castle ruins that were right below my camping spot.
+Before I packed a herd of goats was passing by at dawn on Saturday 24th August.
+My plan was to catch 11 am train from Orşova and make a visit to St. Ladislau castle ruins that were right below my camping spot.

 The ruins were perfect for taking the closing videos of this journey.
 I must admit that I was more emotional while dreaming about this moment in the weeks before than when it actually happened.

 The train to Budapest was delayed 50 minutes on arrival so it was obvious that instead of going home today, I need to find another solution.
-As there were no other connections available, I booked a hostel near the railway station for an early morning train.
+As there were no other connections from Budapest available, I booked a hostel near the railway station for the earliest morning train.

 Anyway, after few hours of sleep I boarded a train back home.
 Passing by the Pálava, where from I started 2,5 months ago paralyzed by the great fear gave me feeling of an achievement.
-At 9 am on Sunday 27th August I hugged my wife Veronica and son Mojmír at Brno railway station as they were just coming from Italy.
+At 9 am on Sunday 25th August I hugged my wife Veronica and son Mojmír near the Brno railway station as they were coincidentaly just coming from Italy.

 On Monday 10th June I was leaving from here with heavy backpack, frightened by my own dream of the fearsome journey coming true.
 Now I was grateful I returned back sound 76 days later, 7,6 kilos lighter but still wondering how I managed to make this dream coming true.